2888 South Heather Gardens Way, Aurora, Colorado 80014

 With the Rocky Mountains Looming in the Distance, Heather Gardens is a Large, Quiet 55+ Community with Condominiums, Town Homes, Duplexes, a Spacious Clubhouse, a Restaurant, a Nine Hole Golf Course and More

-About 15 miles from Denver's bustling downtown and about 15 miles from the Rocky Mountain foothills, Heather Gardens is a peaceful 55+ community with 2,426 duplexes, town homes and condominiums.
+About 15 miles from Denver's bustling downtown and about 15 miles from the Rocky Mountain foothills, Heather Gardens is a peaceful, urban 55+ community with 2,426 duplexes, town homes and condominiums spread across 200 acres.
 It was built by EDI Homes foothills between 1973 and 1986.

 The majority of properties are condominiums in one of five mid-rise buildings, with townhomes and single family homes sprinkled between.
 Condo floor plans range from about 780 square feet to 2,412 square feet of living space with one to two bedrooms and one to three baths.
 Most condominiums have underground parking and in-unit laundry hookups.